accosmin-org/libnano/docs/linprog.md

 The linear programming problems can be defined in various equivalent formulations.
 Libnano supports the following most common formulations:

-* the **standard form** implemented by [linprog::problem_t](../include/nano/solver/linprog.h) with equality contraints and positive element-wise solutions:
+* the `standard form` implemented by [linprog::problem_t](../include/nano/solver/linprog.h) with equality contraints and positive element-wise solutions:
 ```
  min  c.dot(x)
  s.t.
-A * x = b and x >= 0.
+A * x = b,
+      x >= 0.
 ```

-* the **inequality form** implemented by [linprog::inequality_problem_t](../include/nano/solver/linprog.h) with only inequality constraints:
+* the `inequality form` implemented by [linprog::inequality_problem_t](../include/nano/solver/linprog.h) with only inequality constraints:
 ```
  min  c.dot(x)
  s.t.
 A * x <= b.
 ```

-* the **general form** implemented by [linprog::inequality_problem_t](../include/nano/solver/linprog.h) with both equality and inequality constraints:
+* the `general form` implemented by [linprog::inequality_problem_t](../include/nano/solver/linprog.h) with both equality and inequality constraints:
 ```
  min  c.dot(x)
  s.t.
-A * x = b and G * x <= h.
+A * x = b,
+      G * x <= h.
 ```

 Note that all inequalities above are specified element-wise.
-Additionally all non-standard problem formulations can be transformed to the standard form explicitly by calling the appropriate `transform` function.
+Additionally all non-standard problem formulations can be transformed to the standard form explicitly by calling the appropriate `problem.transform` function.
 This is typically not necessary as the solver is performing the appropriate transformations if needed.

 The following example code extracted from the [example](../example/src/linprog.cpp):